ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 	_Adding a new Certificate_

 1. In the **Upload Certificate** dialog, click **Browse**, and then navigate to the location where you stored the certificate exported in the previous task.
-Enter the password that specified when you exported the certificate, confirm it and then click the **Tick**.
+Enter the password specified when you exported the certificate, confirm it and then click the **Tick**.

 	![Creating a certificate for the service](Images/creating-certificate-service.png?raw=true "Creating a certificate for the service")

 	_Creating a certificate for the service_

 <a name="Ex4Verification" />